MoralCode/velmabot/README.md

 The bot is currently set up only for operation in a single channel and requires the environment variables `DISCORD_TOKEN` (for the discord token) and `CHANNEL` (for the channel ID) in order to run.

+## Commands

+`$velma status` - prints the status of velma sites to be scraped as of the last check

+`$velma help` - display a help message with a link to this lost of commands

 ## Building

 To build the docker image: